Haripandey21/smart-contract-security/Slither-tool/README.md

 * checked zero address too :
      if(_newAdminAddr!=address(0)){}

-* Suggestion : Use ReentracyGuard of OpenZeppelin to be save from Reentrancy Attacks.
+* Used ReentracyGuard of OpenZeppelin to be save from Reentrancy Attacks.

 * Removed comparing to a boolean constant : require(toCheck, "error");